mvboven/cmv-vaccination/README.md

 )
 ```

-Running this may take a couple of hours, so we load a result (.rda) file:
+Running this may take a couple of hours, so let's load an earlier result (.rda file):

 ```r